raneameya/navgraha/tasklist.md

 ### Add features
 - Ability to read from .jhd files (Jagannatha Hora savefiles)
 - Tajaka annual charts
-    - Use tropical ayanamsa to find out birth Sun longitude
+    - ~~Use tropical ayanamsa to find out birth Sun longitude~~
-    - In tropical ayanamsa, find time in that year when Sun reached same longitude
+    - ~~In tropical ayanamsa, find time in that year when Sun reached same longitude~~
-    - Cast chart at that time in sideral ayanamsa
+    - ~~Cast chart at that time in sideral ayanamsa~~
+    - Explore otions to speed up tropical longitude search. e.g. `scipy.fsolve`?
 - Clean up chart class
     - clean functions
 - Clean stdout_to_pd
-    - Is there need to write file out and read back in?
-Unnecessary disk IO?
+    - ~~Is there need to write file out and read back in?
+Unnecessary disk IO?~~
+- Vimsottari dasa
+    - Recursive function produces dasa shares faster than loop.
+Verify timings
+    - Add ability to shift dasa dates
+- UI
+    - Move inputs to sidebar
+    - Group tabs as natal vs tajaka.
+So natal dasa and natal chart should be in one tab.
+Similarly for the tajaka chart (and the future tajaka dasa)
+- ~~D-1 varga table~~
 - D-2 varga table
 - D-3 varga table
 - D-4 varga table